grafana/loki/docs/sources/configure/_index.md

 ### limits_config

 The `limits_config` block configures global and per-tenant limits in Loki.
+The values here can be overridden in the `overrides` section of the runtime_config file

 ```yaml
 # Whether the ingestion rate limit should be applied individually to each